txt/se23/docs/syllabus.md

 Consultations will be conducted via ZOOMs unless other arrangements are made.
 - please ensure all relevant materials are acessible and on-line prior to the consultation.
 DO NOT waste your time and ours during consultation finding the relevant links or enabling passwork access.
+- Consulitation times close at midnight before each consult session (and so bookings for the next day means that the lecturer/tutor will apply that time elsewhere).

+Thre are 280+ students in this class.
+To prevent a tsunami of consultation requiest  to the lecturer, the following policy is in place:

+- If you ask the lecturer about any non-technical issue...
+- The first question back will be "what what did your tutor say about this?"

+(But on the public discord channels, feel free to post as many questions as you want, at any time.)

 ### Lecturer